imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 Datatypes

-Python is use in built function check the datatype by using the type()
+Python is used inbuilt function check the data type by using the type()

 ```
 type(x) => Integer